raige38/raige38/README.md

-### Hi there, I'm Raige! 👋
+### Hi there, I'm Regi! 👋

-I'm a software developer finishing up my apprenticeship, with a passion for building cool stuff and solving interesting problems.
+I'm a junior software developer, with a passion for building cool stuff and solving interesting problems.
 Here's a bit about me:

-- 🔭 I’m currently finishing my apprenticeship as a software developer.
 - 🌱 I’m skilled in TypeScript, React, Angular, Python (Django Rest Framework), Java, C#, SQL (MySQL, PostgreSQL), LaTeX, and Scrum.
 - 😄 Fun fact: I can switch between technology like a pro!
 - 💬 Ask me about anything!
 Whether it's about coding and tech.